MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-which results in this equivalent of GraphQL's SDL:
+which results in this equivalent of the GraphQL SDL:

 ```graphql
 type Rate {